- Purchase the complete Expat Arrivals Argentina Guide (PDF)

 Finding work in Argentina

 Getting a job in Argentina is not an easy task.
-There is no law prioritising locals over foreigners for jobs, but the country is still recovering from multiple economic crises, which means job opportunities for foreigners are rather sparse.
-It is also necessary to speak a high level of Spanish in order to qualify for most jobs.
+The country is still recovering from multiple economic crises, which means job opportunities for foreigners are rather sparse.
+It is also necessary to speak a high level of Spanish to qualify for most jobs.

 The easiest route to employment would be to find a job before relocating.
 Ideally, expats should try to find employment in an international company, an Argentinian company in need of highly skilled individuals or English speakers, or by transferring branches with their current employer.